Last Updated on

 Green beans.
-Not my vegetable of choice as a child, green beans stew and green beans soup were the worst my grandma ever cooked during those days.
+Not my vegetable of choice as a child, green beans stew and soup were the worst my grandma ever cooked during those days.
 I would have rather eaten pig feet in aspic (which is a real Romania dish called piftie or racitura) than anything with green beans.

-The only green beans dish I used to like as a child was a green beans in garlic sauce dish.
+The only green beans dish I used to like as a child was a green bean in garlic sauce dish.
 To think about it, that was probably due to the fact that there was so much garlic involved, it kind of managed to annihilate the green bean taste.

 And there are so many other wonderful ways with green beans, this green beans almondine recipe for instance.

-While researching for this sauteed green beans with almonds I was kind of surprised to find out that this should be an original French recipe called haricots verts amandine.
+While researching for this recipe I was kind of surprised to find out that this should be an original French recipe called haricots verts amandine.

-You see, I have been sauteing green beans with almonds for years and I have always assumed this recipe to be a typical German way of cooking green beans.
+You see, I have been sauteing green beans with almonds for years now and I have always assumed this recipe to be a typical German way of cooking green beans.
 It seems that I was wrong.

-Green beans almondine is a simple French side dish of sauteed green beans with a garnish of almonds, amandine being the culinary word for garnish with almonds.
+So, this is a simple French side dish of sauteed green beans with a garnish of almonds, amandine being the culinary word for garnish with almonds.
 Not only green beans can be “cooked” amandine, but also fish, asparagus or potatoes.

-All I have to do is to carefully take the beans out of the package, usually in two or three batches, and slice off the knobby ends.
+- All I have to do is to carefully take the beans out of the package, usually in two or three batches, and slice off the knobby ends.

-- Give the green beans to a large pot of boiling and very salted water, add 1 teaspoon butter.
-Cook the green beans until tender but still crisp, about 6 – 7 minutes or to your liking.
+- Cook until tender but still crisp, about 6 – 7 minutes or to your liking.
 Some like them very crispy, some softer.
 Just don’t cook them mushy, you won’t like them.
 Drain.

 - Melt 3 tablespoons butter in a large pan.
 Add the slivered almonds and cook on medium heat, stirring often, until golden brown, about 3 minutes.